C. W. Anderson

-Christopher Wright (born January 7, 1971) is an American professional wrestler, better known by his ring name, C. W. Anderson.
-He is currently signed to Major League Wrestling (MLW).
+Christopher Wright (born January 7, 1971), better known by his ring name, C. W. Anderson, is an American professional wrestler.
+He currently performs on the independent circuit.
 He is best known for his appearances with Extreme Championship Wrestling from 1999 to 2001.

 Early life

 Wright grew up in North Carolina and was an ardent fan of Jim Crockett Promotions, admiring wrestlers such as Ric Flair, Dusty Rhodes and Bobby Eaton.
 Upon his graduation from high school in 1989, Wright was drafted by the San Diego Padres as a catcher, but rejected the offer, instead choosing to attend college, where he studied computing while playing baseball and softball.